bikashsahh/EliteFit/questions.md

 - Creating maintainable and clean code
 - Making the user interface attractive and friendly

-## What was the most useful feature that was added to the latest version of your chosen language?
+## 2.What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

 The most useful recent feature in React is the useTransition hook, introduced in React 18.
 It allows for smooth transitions in UI updates by enabling concurrent rendering, which makes the app feel more responsive.
 This is especially helpful when handling actions that trigger state updates, like filtering or sorting large lists, as it helps prioritize urgent updates over less critical ones.